1414213/scwin2/README.md

 ### Dependencies
 - [.NET 5](https://dotnet.microsoft.com/)
-- [ViGEm Bus Driver](https://github.com/ViGEm/ViGEmBus/releases/): Will run without this but *will crash* if steam controller input set to simulate gamepad inputs is activated
+- [ViGEm Bus Driver](https://github.com/ViGEm/ViGEmBus/releases/): Will run without this but inputs set to simulate a gamepad will do nothing

 ## How To Use